bpineau/cloud-floating-ip/README.md

 Implement a floating/virtual IP by configuring cloud provider's routes.

-Choose an arbitrary private IP address, and `cloud-floating-ip` will route traffic for that IP to the AWS or GCP instance of your choice.
+Choose an arbitrary private IP address, and `cloud-floating-ip` will configure route for that IP to the AWS or GCP instance of your choice.

 ## Instances preparation